mwrock/kitchen-vsphere/README.md

 # <a name="title"></a> Kitchen::Vsphere: A Test Kitchen Driver for VMWare vSphere

-A [Test Kitchen](https://kitchen.ci/)Driver for VMWare vSphere
+A [Test Kitchen](https://kitchen.ci/) Driver for VMWare vSphere

-This driver uses the [fog gem](https://rubygems.org/gems/fog)to provision and destroy VMWare vSphere instances.
+This driver uses the [fog gem](https://rubygems.org/gems/fog) to provision and destroy VMWare vSphere instances.
 Use your own vSphere host for your infrastructure testing!

 Shamelessly copied from [Fletcher Nichol](https://github.com/fnichol)'s awesome work on an [EC2 driver](https://github.com/opscode/kitchen-ec2).